 Look for existing Family School Partnership in Special Education Groups.

-The Parent Involvement Survey in Special Education is sent out by the NH Department of Education (NH DOE) each spring (usually in March) to all parents of children with disabilities (parents of children who have IEPs) to learn more about how school districts are involving families in their child’s special education.
+Check your mailbox!
+The 2013 – 2014 Parent Involvement in Special Education will be arriving by the week of April 1, 2014!
+The Parent Involvement Survey in Special Education is sent out by the NH Department of Education (NH DOE) each spring to all parents of children with disabilities (parents of children who have IEPs) to learn more about how school districts are involving families in their child’s special education.
 This survey is done each year to meet a requirement as part of our State Performance Plan (SPP).
 More importantly, data from the survey provides key information to individual school districts to help them improve family-school partnerships in special education.

 NH Connections provides online training, downloadable publications for print and maintains a calendar that includes information about free workshops, activities and events held by local parent partnership groups and the Parent Information Center.
 Check out our full-size calendar.